BenjaminUrquhart/CodinGame-Bot/README.md

 # CodinGame-Bot

 **NOTICE: I forgot to build the NPE fix and publish it.
 Since I don’t have access to my computer, the previous version is currently running.
-Only usernames that can be matched exactly will work**
+Only usernames that cannot be matched exactly will work**

 Discord HackWeek: bot for [CodinGame](https://www.codingame.com/)